 - Now, Windows will search and install the latest device driver on your computer.

-Well, you can follow the manual method to update the device drivers, but it’s a task to keep checking for outdated drivers and then update all of them on your own.
+You can follow the manual method to update the device drivers, but it’s a task to keep checking for outdated drivers and then update them on your own.
 So, to ease your task, I would recommend you to try Driver Easy.

 Fix 12: Change Vertical Sync

 Many users managed to fix this error by modifying the Vertical sync settings.
 Here is how you can do it: